Johan Lundgren (businessman)

-Johan Peter Lundgren (born 4 October 1966) is a Swedish businessman.
-He was the chief executive officer (CEO) of the British airline easyJet from December 2017 to January 2025, when Kenton Jarvis took over the role of easyJet's Chief Executive Officer.
+Johan Peter Lundgren (born 4 October 1966) is a Swedish executive.
+He was the chief executive officer (CEO) of the British airline easyJet from 2017 to 2025 and previously held senior leadership positions at TUI Travel PLC and TUI AG.
+Since 2025, he has been a member of the Supervisory Board of TUI AG and has been nominated to succeed Dieter Zetsche as Chairman following the company's Annual General Meeting in February 2027.

 Early life and education

 Johan Peter Lundgren was born in Sweden on 4 October 1966.
 He lived in Bondsjöhöjden, and went to school in Härnösand, on the eastern coast of mid-Sweden in Ångermanland.
 He left school at 16 to concentrate solely on music.
 From 1982 to 1985 Lundgren studied classical trombone in Sweden, the UK and the USA.
 He aspired to become a trombonist after listening to Christian Lindberg.
 He auditioned for the Royal Academy of Music, but was not accepted to the conservatoire as that year it was not accepting any trombone players.

 Lundgren then moved to Gothenburg.
 He worked as a tour guide.
 He attended courses at the Stockholm School of Economics in 1993 and completed the Programme for Executive Development at the International Institute for Management Development (IMD) in Switzerland in 1996.